 Thanksgiving is getting super fresh, courtesy of this Cranberry Orange Relish.
-Lighter and brighter than standard cranberry sauce, this easy, old fashioned recipe comes together in seconds in your food processor and tastes unexpected and lively.
-It’s made with only a few ingredients, and your guests will absolutely fawn over it.
+Lighter and brighter than standard cranberry sauce, this easy, old-fashioned recipe is made with a few simple ingredients and comes together in seconds in your food processor.

 Today’s cranberry orange relish recipe is my take on Keri’s.
-It’s made with fresh cranberries, a whole orange, apple, and walnuts, then naturally sweetened with honey.
-You can prep it in advance, and the leftovers taste phenomenal too.
+It’s made with fresh cranberries, a whole orange, apples, and walnuts (or pecans if you prefer).

-The Difference Between Cranberry Relish and Cranberry Sauce
+The Difference Between Cranberry Sauce and Cranberry Relish

 - Cranberry relish is typically more tart than cranberry sauce, which usually has a sweeter flavor.

 - For cranberry sauce, the berries are left whole, then cooked down.
 In cranberry relish, the cranberries are chopped.
 A food processor makes the task quick and easy.

 No need to look for where to buy cranberry orange relish.

 I can’t overstate how quick and easy this recipe is to make from scratch.